sahilyadav10/Android-Studio-installation/README.md

 # Android-Studio-installation
-Android Studio installation on elementary OS (Ubuntu)
+This repository is for Linux beginners and guides you through the step by step process to install Android Studio on Elementary OS (Ubuntu) using two methods: PPA and Ubuntu make.